16 July 2021

 Although there are numerous international legal instruments in place to ensure the protection of the human rights of migrants and refugees, violations of these rights widely occur.
-Indeed, despite the significant benefits of migration, migrants remain among the most vulnerable members of society and are exposed to discrimination, abuse and exploitation by transnational organized-crime networks.
+Indeed, despite the significant benefits of migration, economic migrants, asylum seekers and victims of trafficking and smuggling remain among the most vulnerable members of society and are exposed to discrimination, abuse and exploitation by transnational organized-crime networks.

 In target 10.7 of the 2030 Agenda for Sustainable Development, Member States pledge to “Facilitate orderly, safe, regular and responsible migration and mobility of people, including through the implementation of planned and well-managed migration policies”.
 This is a clear indicator of the major relevance recognized to international migration by the Agenda 2030.

 With these considerations in mind, UNICRI, in cooperation with John Cabot University, will deliver the sixth edition of the Summer Course on Migration and Human Rights, a one-week online course shedding light on current issues related to international migration.
 More specifically, the curriculum of the course focuses on:

 - Irregular migration: balancing human rights and security

 - Migration and the challenge of religious pluralism